EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 * `--ntasks-per-node=128` - Set 128 parallel processes per node (usually corresponds to MPI ranks)
 * `--cpus-per-task=1` - Number of cores to allocate per parallel process
 * `--time=0:10:0` - Set 10 minutes maximum walltime for this job
+* `--partition=standard` - Submit to the standard set of nodes
+* `--qos=standard` - Submit with the standard quality of service settings.
 * `--account=t01` - Charge the job to the `t01` budget

 We will discuss the `srun` command further below.